phel-lang/phel-lang/doc/content/documentation/master/getting-started.md

 }
 ```

+## Launch the REPL

+You should now be able to run a REPL by executing the `./vendor/bin/phel repl` command.

 ## Start the Phel Runtime

 After setting up the project we can now write some code.
 First we create new directory `src` and add two files in this directory.